-US DEPARTMENT OF HEALTH AND HUMAN SERVICES - CONTRACTORS US DEPARTMENT OF EDUCATION - CONTRACTORS US DEPARTMENT OF AGRICULTURE - CONTRACTORS US DEPARTMENT OF LABOR US DEPARTMENT OF ENERGY
+US DEPARTMENT OF HEALTH AND HUMAN SERVICES - CONTRACTORS US DEPARTMENT OF AGRICULTURE - CONTRACTORS US DEPARTMENT OF LABOR US DEPARTMENT OF ENERGY

-- (2) notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction: - (e) Notifying the agency in writing, within ten calendar days after receiving notice under subparagraph (d)(2) from an employee or otherwise receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title, to every grant officer on whose grant activity the convicted employee was working, unless the federal agency has designated a central point for the receipt of such notices.
-Notice shall include the identification number(s) of each affected grant; - (f) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (d)(2), with respect to any employee who is so convicted: - (1) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or - Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, state, or local health, law enforcement, or other appropriate agency. - (g) Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (a), (b), (c), (d), (e), and (f). - (B) The grantee may insert in the space provided below the site(s) for the performance of work done in connection with the specific grant.
+- Notifying the agency in writing, within ten calendar days after receiving notice under subparagraph (d)(2) from an employee or otherwise receiving actual notice of such conviction.
+Employers of convicted employees must provide notice; including position title, to every grant officer on whose grant activity the convicted employee was working; unless the Federal agency has designated a central point for the receipt of such notices.
+Notice shall include the identification number(s) of each affected grant; - (f) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (d)(2), with respect to any employee who is so convicted- - (1) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973; as amended; or - (2) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency; - (g) Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (a), (b), (c), (d), (e), and (f). - (B) The grantee may insert in the space provided below the site(s) for the performance of work done in connection with the specific grant.

-Place of Performance (street address, city, county, state, zip code) (list each location)
+Place of Performance (street address, city, county, State, zip code) (list each location)

-Check if there are workplaces on file that are not identified here.

-October 1, 2020 to September 30, 2021

-Contractor Name Period covered by this Certification
+40 Pine Street Manchester, NH 03103 Check if there are workplaces on file that are not identified here Southern New Hampshire Services December 16, 2020 to Sept.
+30, 2022 Contractor Name Period Covered by this Certification Ryan Clouthier, Deputy Director Name and Title of Authorized Contractor Representative 11-10-2026 Contractor's Representative Signature Date

-Donnalee Lozeau, Executive Director

-Name and Title of Authorized Contractor Representative

-CFDA#93.568
+P37 Exhibits D.thru H Grant 18AANHT3SS CEDA#93.044 Contractor Initials:

+Date: W-10-2-72-9

-Initials Page 2 of 7 page 1
+Page 2 of 7